lord-saumagen/CLIHelper/README.md

 dotnet add reference <Path to the 'CommandLineHelper' project>
 ```

 The repository at https://github.com/lord-saumagen/CLIHelper.git is a multi project solution.
-Since github doesn't support multi project solutions, the sub-projects are simply directories below the *'CLIHelper'* directory.
+Since github doesn't support multi project solutions, the sub-projects are simply directories below the *'CLIHelp'* directory.
 The *'CLIHelper'* directory hosts the solution file for this multi project solution.
 (Blue)
 The *'CommandLineHelper'* directory is the director which hosts the library implementation.
 (Black)
 The *'CommandLineHelperUnitTest'* directory hosts the unit tests.
 (Orange)